Ram Charan: Religious beliefs

 Ram Charan takes part in the 41-days-long Ayyappa Deeksha (Vratham), which is done on a yearly basis in Sabarimala, Kerala.
-He started this practice since 2008.
+He started this practice in 2008.
 Charan stated that "this spiritual living is like a detox holiday for him to de-stress, take healthy and simple food and maintaining inner peace from his chaotic shooting schedules and uncertain mundane things" and said that his father Chiranjeevi had inspired him in following the deeksha.

 In the media

 Charan was featured in GQ India's Best Dressed Men list in 2016.
 He is popularly referred as the "Mega Power Star" in the media.
-The title is the combination of "Mega Star" [of his father Chiranjeevi] and "Power Star" [of his Uncle Pawan Kalyan].
+The title is the combination of "Mega Star" [of his father Chiranjeevi] and "Power Star" [of his uncle Pawan Kalyan].
 He has appeared in Forbes India's Celebrity 100 list since 2013.
 He was ranked twelfth on the Times' 50 Most Desirable Men for the year 2012, twenty-third in 2013, thirtieth in 2014, thirty-eighth in 2015.
 After a break of three years, he was again featured on the list in 2019 at eighteenth position.

 At an event held in January 2016 in Hyderabad, novelist Yandamuri Veerendranath commented that "Charan is surviving on his father Chiranjeevi's popularity".
 Upon the release of Japanese dubbed version of Magadheera in Japan, Charan received wide popularity in the region.
 Japanese food company Ezaki Glico printed Charan's photo on their biscuit packets.
 Belonging to a film family, he admitted that "No two people are born with the same calibre and can achieve the same stardom", regarding nepotism in the film industry.
 In July 2022, Raveena Tandon said that "Yash, Prabhas and Ram Charan are now pan-Indian names".
+As of August 2024, he is one of the most-followed Telugu actors on Instagram.